Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Theory

 \subsection{Expressivity bounds of a single layer}

-In the single-layer case, we align our formulation with prior work \cite{merrill2024illusion, liu2022transformers, anonymous2025the} and constructively provide an error bound.
-For clarity, here we use $\mbf{S}$ for general SSMs, and $\hbf{S}$ for restricted SSMs. \begin{lemma} No abelian $\hbf{S}$ can simulate a general SSM. \end{lemma} Proof is provided in \cref{app:sim_impossible_proof}. \begin{theorem} Consider a restricted $\hbf{S}$ that approximates $\mbf{S}$.
-Under mild assumptions, there exists an input path $x$ on small time interval that incurs simulation error scaling with the commutator mass $\|\Omega_2\|$ of $\mbf{S}$.
-The error can accumulate over long horizon and scale with sequence length. \end{theorem} Proof is provided in \cref{app:sim_error_proof}.
+Here our theory aligns with prior work \cite{merrill2024illusion, liu2022transformers, anonymous2025the}.
+We begin with the most basic case. \begin{lemma} No abelian SSM $\hbf{S}$ can simulate a general SSM $\mbf{S}$. \end{lemma} Proof is provided in App.~\ref{app:sim_impossible_proof}.
+Building on Lemma~\ref{lem:sim_impossible}, we constructively provide an error bound. \begin{theorem} Consider a restricted $\hbf{S}$ that approximates $\mbf{S}$.
+There exists an input path $x$ on a sufficiently small $[0,T]$ that incurs approximation error scaling with the commutator mass $\|\Omega_2\|$ of $\mbf{S}$. \end{theorem} Proof is provided in App.~\ref{app:sim_error_proof}. \begin{proof}[Proof sketch] The order symmetry generates an irreducible order-sensitive error.
+Via flow composition, the error can accumulate over long horizons and scale with sequence length (Eq.~\ref{eq:flow_composition}).
+In Fig.~\ref{fig:Informal_Lie}, this corresponds to repeatedly composing the action and accumulating the gap between $e$ and $e'$. \end{proof}

-\begin{proof}[Proof sketch] The order symmetry generates irreducible order-sensitive error, which locally scales with the commutator mass.
-Intuitively, consider applying the action set in \cref{fig:Informal_Lie} iteratively.
-The local discrepancy between $e$ and $e'$ could accumulate. \end{proof}